Langlands reciprocity for C*-algebras: Proofs

 Let $\sigma: V\to V$ be an automorphism of finite order of the $G$-coherent variety $V$, such that the representation (\ref{eq3}) is $\ast$-coherent.
 Then the crossed product

 is the Serre $C^*$-algebra of $V$.
 Since $\sigma$ is of a finite order, it is a non-wandering homeomorphism of $X$.
-In particular, the $\sigma$ is a {\it pseudo-non-wandering} homeomorphism [Pimsner 1983, Definition 2] \cite{Pim1}.
-By a result of Pimsner, there exists a unital (dense) embedding
+In particular, the $\sigma$ is a pseudo-non-wandering homeomorphism [Pimsner 1983] \cite[Definition 2]{Pim1}.
+Then there exists a unital (dense) embedding